get-subdomain/name.dev/README.md

-# name.dev
-Create a subdomain of name.dev.
-URL is like https://yourname.name.dev
+# Get a subdomain of 'name.dev'

+Then, you can have a https://yourname.name.dev

+## How can I get it?

+- Fork this repository.
+- Create a `yourname.json` file in [subdomains/](/subdomains).
+-